 We will gladly arrange further dates for parties of 8 or more.

 Travel period: spring or autumn

-5 nights in a double room incl. half board, English-speaking guide, 1x lunch, transfers in a minibus according to the programme, expert guide to visit the gardens, entrance fees, visitor's tax.
+5 nights in a double room incl. half board, English-speaking guide, 1x lunch, transfers in minibus according to the programme, expert guide for visits to the gardens, entrance fees, visitor's tax.